sakim5027/SeulAnKim.github.io/blog/_posts/2022-01-23-PetGuru-Project-Retrospective.md

 ```
 <br>

-In order to check whether the data went into the database successfully, I used MySQL Workbench.
+In order to check whether the data went into the database successfully, I used **MySQL Workbench**.
 With this app I could see the table visually, and it helped me a lot especially in testing process.

   ![MySQLWorkbench](../assets/img/PetGuru/MySQL Workbench.png)